 Is it better to stay in Downtown LA or Hollywood?

 Downtown Los Angeles is great if you’re keen on nightlife, but Hollywood is closer to the classic tourist attractions in LA, like the Walk of Fame and the Hollywood Sign.
-If you want to experience the best clubs and lounges of Los Angeles, choose Downtown LA.
+If you want to experience the best clubs and lounges in Los Angeles, choose Downtown LA.
 If your main aim during your SoCal vacation is to see tourist sites, stay in Hollywood.

 Where should I stay first time in LA?

 Hollywood is the best place to stay in Los Angeles if you’ve never visited Southern California.
 Everyone should see the Hollywood sign and the Chinese Theater up close at least once, and that’s easiest when you stay in Hollywood.
-You’ll find loads of hotels available in Hollywood, too, so finding a place to stay is usually a breeze.
+You’ll find loads of hotels in Hollywood, too, so finding a place to stay is usually a breeze.